RepublicDOMAC/RepublicDOMAC.github.io/README.md

-# RepublicDOMAC.github.io
-The official website for DOMAC
+# Department Of Media And Culture.